Danubius Hotel Astoria

 Danubius Hotel Astoria is a four-star hotel in the centre of Budapest, which opened on 14 March 1914.
 It has 138 rooms, including three suites.
+The hotel served as the headquarters of the Hungarian National Council during the stormy days of October 1918.

 The hotel is managed by the Danubius Hotels Group as a member of its Classic Collection brand.
 It is located on the corner of Kossuth Lajos utca and Múzeum körút; the intersection is also named after the hotel.
 Some interior scenes from the film Being Julia were shot in the hotel.